sedostheatre/sedos.co.uk/input/shows/2018-pippin.md

 year: "2018"
 authors: Book by ROGER O. HIRSON
 authors2: Music and lyrics by STEPHEN SCHWARTZ
-subtitle: Meet Pippin.
-Young, ambitious, full of potential and ready to change the world.
-But things are never that simple.
+subtitle: Join us.
+Perhaps you’ll find your very own corner of the sky...
 showtimes:
   - time: 2018-05-09 19:30
   - time: 2018-05-10 19:30